21st December 2018

 Tell us briefly about your training and work experience and what led you to the decision to co-found Bending Spoons.

-I have two Master's degrees in Engineering (Electronics and Telecommunications).
-I worked at McKinsey & Company in the UK and in Scandinavia and, in the meantime, I founded Evertale, a technology start-up that even though it failed, allowed me to learn a lot.
-Since I was a child, I dreamed to become an entrepreneur and could not give myself away, so I left immediately after this first attempt by co-founding Bending Spoons.
+I have two Master degrees in Engineering (Electronics and Telecommunications).
+I worked at McKinsey & Company in the UK and in Scandinavia and, in the meantime, I founded Evertale, a technology start-up that taught me a lot, even though it failed.
+Since I was a child, I dreamed to become an entrepreneur and could not give my dream up, so I left immediately after this first attempt by co-founding Bending Spoons.

 Where does the company’s name you chose come from?

-The name came to one of my co-founders' mind thinking about the film Matrix.
-We liked it straight away because the concept of bending spoons with thought encompasses our choice of aiming at doing great things, even if seemingly impossible, and persevering with full determination, until the result is achieved.
+One of my fellow co-founders came up with this name, ispired by the movie Matrix.
+We liked it straight away because the concept of bending spoons thought the force of thought encompasses our scope: doing great things, even if apparently impossible, and never give up until you achieve your goal.

-While many young people decide to emigrate abroad, you have instead decided to take the opposite route by returning to Italy after a period in Copenhagen.
+While many young people decide to leave Italy to find a job abroad, you have instead decided to take the opposite route by returning to Italy after some time in Copenhagen.
 What are the reasons behind this choice?
 And what do you think could be the role of Bending Spoons within the Italian ecosystem?

 We came back for two reasons.
 Firstly, we thought we would find a lot of young, talented “hungry” people that would have been happy to join our project.
-Young people who, otherwise, would have gone abroad or would have done a job they wouldn't have loved: Italy is, in fact, a country that today offers few interesting job opportunities.
-To the exact opposite of Denmark, where we founded Bending Spoons.
-Secondly, we hoped that, if we succeeded in building a globally successful tech enterprise, and do this by applying a special business philosophy, we would have contributed, even if only in a small part, to stimulating an economic and cultural renaissance in our country.
-While we have found talented young people, there is still a lot of work to do for having a positive impact on the country.
+Young people who, otherwise, would have gone abroad or would have done a job they wouldn't love: Italy today offers a very limited number of interesting job opportunities.
+That's exactly the opposite of Denmark, where we founded Bending Spoons.
+Secondly, we hoped that, if we succeeded in building a globally successful tech enterprise, with an innovative, fresh business philosophy, we would have given our little contribution to stimulating an economic and cultural renaissance in our country.
+We have found talented young people,but there is still a lot to do to really make a difference in this country.
 But we knew that.

-Can you give us some examples of apps created by you and explain why you decided to create them?
+Can you give us some examples of apps you guys created and explain what inspired you?

 All our apps are entirely created by us, from design to programming, from content to marketing.
 When we identify a promising vertical (for example, a type of app that is attracting great interest and for which we think we can create a winning product) we create the app and apply our proprietary technologies and our competences to try to make it one of the most important in its vertical.